Yamagata Castle: Early history

 The first castle on this site dates to the middle of the Muromachi period, when Shiba Kaneyori established himself as lord of the surrounding area of Dewa Province and built a fortified residence on the site of what is now the inner bailey of Yamagata Castle.
 The Shiba clan was a strong supporter of the Ashikaga shogunate and the Northern Court.
 Shiba Kaneyori later changed his surname to "Mogami", and the Mogami clan continued to rule for about 275 years.
-However, by the Sengoku period, the Mogami had lost much of heir power due to a succession of internal conflicts and short-lived leaders.
+However, by the Sengoku period, the Mogami had lost much of their power due to a succession of internal conflicts and short-lived leaders.
 The aggressive Date clan invaded Mogami territory and after a series of battles, reduced the Mogami to a subordinate position.
 However, the Date clan itself then fell victim to internal political conflicts.
 Taking advantage of the situation, Mogami Yoshimori regained his independence, and married his daughter to Date Terumune.
 Their son was Date Masamune, and this relationship provided security for the Mogami clan.

 Mogami Yoshimori's eldest son, Mogami Yoshiaki fought many battle against various cadet branches of his own clan as well as the local warlords of many strongholds across Dewa Province from his base at Yamagata, with the Date clan sometimes assisting, but more often hindering his efforts to unit the province.
 However, following an invasion by Uesugi Kagekatsu, who captured the Shōnai region, Yoshiaki was forced to submit to Toyotomi Hideyoshi.
 Yoshiaki rebuilt Yamagata Castle in 1592, adding a second bailey and third bailey, and a number of two-story and three-story yagura watchtowers.
 The castle never had a tenshu.
 He also laid out the jōkamachi for what later became the city of Yamagata.
 However, his relations with the Toyotomi were always strained, as the Toyotomi favored the Uesugi clan, and Mogami Yoshiaki's daughter Komahime was killed by Hideyoshi when he purged Toyotomi Hidetsugu and his household.
 At the time of the Sekigahara campaign, Mogami Yoshiaki sided with Tokugawa Ieyasu.
 The forces of the Uesugi clan under Naoe Kanetsugu invaded the Yonezawa basin.
 Despite being severely outnumbered, the Mogami were able to repulse the invasion.
 The Mogami were rewarded after the establishment of the Tokugawa shogunate with an increase in territory to 570,000 koku with the recovery of the Shōnai region.
 This led to a further expansion of Yamagata Castle.

 However, after the death of Yoshiaki in 1614, an internal conflict erupted between his major retainers, providing an excuse for attainder of the domain by the shogunate in 1622.